Civlac/SRWLED-Wiki/My--device--is-not-working.md

+If you'd like some help with your device, these are the types of things we would be asking:

 * Are you all wired up OK?
 * Does the the release from wled.me work?
 * Are you using our 'MASTER' release?